Itsfitts/AppCoder/README.md

 ---

-## ⚠️ Important Notes & Known Issues (MVP v1.0.0)
+## ⚠️ Important Notes & Known Issues (MVP v1.0.0) [Bug fixes are planned 🛠️]

-*   **Simple App Ideas Work Best:** For this MVP, if the LLM generates non-working code (e.g., from a complex description), you must build a new app with a **new app name** (overwriting isn't implemented).
+*   **Simple App Ideas Work Best:** For this first version, if the LLM generates non-working code (e.g., from a complex description), you must build a new app with a **new app name** (overwriting isn't implemented yet).
 Try simplifying your initial idea if it fails.
 *   **AppCoder's Initial Setup:**
     *   The first run of AppCoder installs necessary components.
 This can occasionally fail. **Reinstalling the AppCoder `.apk` usually fixes this.**
-    *   During this initial setup, **use only on-screen buttons** (not system back/home buttons) to avoid getting stuck.
-If stuck, reinstall AppCoder.
-[Bug fix is planned 🛠️]
+    *   During the initial setup, **use only on-screen buttons** (not system back/home buttons) to avoid getting stuck on the initial start screen.
+If stuck during installation, reinstall AppCoder.
-*   **Gemini API Key Required:** You must enter your key for AppCoder to function.
+*   **Modify Function:** Modifying existing apps is not working currently.
+All apps are one shot they either work on first generation or not.

 ---

-## 🛠️ For Developers: Building AppCoder from Source
+## 🛠️ For more serious Developers: Building AppCoder from Source

 This section is for those who want to compile AppCoder from its source code. **If you just downloaded the APK, you can skip this.**

+This might be interested for you if you want to implement your own LLM API calls or if you want to implement advanced LLM Agent features to improve the code generation like automated testing and such features.

 1.  **Clone this repository.**
 2.  **Connect your Android smartphone** to your computer.